eliezerraj/py-payment-agent/README.md

 check the current health status of all services avaiable and show the result

 ACCOUNT - OK
-show me the details of account ACC-301.001 show me the current details of account ACC-4.000.002 get all details of account ACC-4.000.003 and ACC-4.000.004 show me the infos of account ACC-200, ACC-201
+create an account with id ACC-302.201 and a person P-302.201 create 3 accounts with id from ACC-800.107 and a from person P-800.107 respectively create 3 accounts with id from ACC-800.110 but all of then must belongs for same person P-800.110

-create an account with id ACC-301.002 and a person P-301.002 create 3 accounts with id from ACC-800.107 and a from person P-800.107 respectively create 3 accounts with id from ACC-800.110 but all of then must belongs for same person P-800.110
+show me the details of account ACC-302.250 show me the current details of account ACC-4.000.002 get all details of account ACC-4.000.003 and ACC-4.000.004 show me the infos of account ACC-200, ACC-201

 ACCOUNT-PERSON - OK
 show me the P-750 person's account